vs-uulm/nemesys/README.md

 Therefore, validation.messageParser.ParsingConstants needs to be made aware of any field occuring in the traces.

 * `check_parse-pcap.py pcapfilename`

   Parse a PCAP file and print its dissection for testing.
 This helps verifying if there are any unknown fields that need to be added to validation.messageParser.ParsingConstants.
   Before starting to validate/use FMS with a new PCAP, first run this check and solve any errors.

+* `check_pcap-info.py pcapfilename`

+  Parse PCAP, print some statistics and infos about it, and open an IPython shell.